opencv/opencv/modules/core/doc/operations_on_arrays.rst

     \texttt{dst} (I)= \max ( \texttt{src1} (I), \texttt{value} )

-In the second variant, when the source array is multi-channel, each channel is compared with ``value`` independently.
+In the second variant, when the input array is multi-channel, each channel is compared with ``value`` independently.

 The first 3 variants of the function listed above are actually a part of :ref:`MatrixExpressions` .
 They return an expression object that can be further either transformed/ assigned to a matrix, or passed to a function, and so on.